FurryCoders/FAAPI/README.md

 * `parse(user_page: bs4.BeautifulSoup = None)`<br>
   Parses the stored user page for metadata.
 If `user_page` is passed, it overwrites the existing `user_page` value.

+## BBCode Conversion

+Using the BBCode fields allows to convert between the raw HTMl recovered from Fur Affinity and BBCode tags that follow FA's guidelines.
+Conversion from HTML to BBCode covers all known tags and preserves all newlines and spacing.

+BBCode text can be converted to Fur Affinity's HTMl using the `faapi.parse.bbcode_to_html()` function.
+The majority of submissions can be converted back and forth between HTML and BBCode without any information loss, however, the parser rules are still a work in progress and there are many edge cases where unusual text and formatting cause the parser to generate incorrect HTML.

 ## Exceptions

 The following are the exceptions explicitly raised by the FAAPI functions.
 The exceptions deriving from `ParsingError`